 In general, on-campus graduate and professional students pay tuition rates that are subject to change with each new fiscal year.

 Effective Fall 2011, incoming first-time undergraduate and transfer undergraduate degree-seeking on-campus students are assessed a one-time $150 Matriculation Fee to cover the costs associated with their orientation to campus.
 Similarly, effective Fall 2012, incoming on-campus international graduate students are assessed a one-time $150 Matriculation Fee to cover the costs associated with their orientation to campus.3

 Students enrolled in certain off-campus and distance learning courses, effective Spring 2011, are assessed the following tuition and fees for those courses whose section numbers are in the range of 900 through 999.
 The tuition rate is equivalent to the corresponding on-campus rate that the student would be charged if taking on-campus courses as an Illinois resident (and, for undergraduates, will be subject to the same guarantees as the on-campus rates).
-The fees consist of the Information Technology Fee, the Student Services Building Fee, the Student-to-Student Grant Fee (for undergraduates), and a $59 per credit hour Distance Learning Fee.
+The fees consist of the Information Technology Fee,1 the Student Services Building Fee, the Student-to-Student Grant Fee (for undergraduates), and a $59 per credit hour Distance Learning Fee.5

-Most non-military cost-recovery courses have been converted to the distance learning cost structure as of Spring 2012, while the military cost-recovery courses are being converted for Spring 2013.
-As of Spring 2013, very few courses will still be assessed on a cost-recovery basis.Other Info
+Most non-military cost-recovery courses have been converted to the distance learning cost structure as of Spring 2012, while the military cost-recovery courses have been converted as of Spring 2013.
+Thus, as of Spring 2013, very few courses are still being assessed on a cost-recovery basis.

 Tuition and fees calculators to aid in estimating current and near future tuition and general student fee costs are available here.
 Financial Aid cost-of-attendance budgets (and Net Price Cost Calculator) are here.

-Besides other information noted on this Web site, more detailed information may be found in Chapter 2 of the appropriate edition of the Undergraduate Catalog or in Chapter 1 of the appropriate edition of the Graduate Catalog.
-Students in the School of Law or the School of Medicine should check with their units for information specific to them.
+Besides other information noted on this Web site, more detailed information may be found in Chapter 2 of the appropriate edition of the Undergraduate Catalog or in Chapter 1 of the appropriate edition of the Graduate Catalog.6 Students in the School of Law or the School of Medicine should check with their units for information specific to them.